tz70s/pars/site/src/main/tut/index.md

   TaskParShape(shape)
 }

-// The spawn method will required env as implicit parameter.
+// The spawn method will required stage as implicit parameter.
 // While the return lifecycle can be used to monitor task status. val lifecycleSignal = Task4s.spawn(wordCountTask)
 ```